se4ai/se4ai.github.io/about-case-studies.md

 As  George Box said,  all models are wrong; but some are useful.

-In any case, what the above table does demonstrate is that large organizations are now very concerned with ethics.
-Further, when they talk about ethics, there is much overlap in what they say.
+In any case, what the above table does demonstrate is that:

+- Large organizations are now very concerned with ethics.
+- When they talk about ethics, there is much overlap in what they say.
+- This is a pressing need to extend our current design thinking for AI tools.
+Hence, this book.

 ## From Ethics to Algorithms

-The above table maps between ethical concerns
+The above table maps between ethical concerns  from different organizations.
+The rest of this chapter discusses how different algorithm choices enable these ethical goals.

+### Effectiveness

+It is unethical to deliver an AI tool that is performing poorly, particularly when there are som amny ways to make an AI tool perform better.
+As discussed in our chapter on [Baselines](about-basleines), no AI tool works best for all problems so new problems require some experimentation and thing.
+The faster the algorithm, the easier it is to fiddle with.
+So measured in terms of _comissioning effort_, we prefer linear time methods (e.g.  Naive Bayes[^nb]) to very slow algorithms (e.g. nearest neighbor algorithms that scale very poorly to large data sets).

+[^nbn]:
+Comissioning  effort has to tbe traded off

+yyyyy (since

+ _comissioning_ is required

+Fristly, with regst

 Well being & Awareness of Misue
 - Fairness :
     - See [Charaborty, 2019](REFS#chakrabory-2019).